tstevanovich/angular/README.md

 ## Install Node

 Let's check to see if you have Node installed.
-Go to the command line type `node -v`
+Open up command prompt and type `node -v`

-You should see something like `v6.11.1`
+You should see something like `v12.1.0`

 If you don't have node then let's [install it](https://nodejs.org/en/download)